MSc Meteorology: Career, Skills, Scope, Options, Outlook

 • Atmospheric dynamics: This includes the study of the motion of the atmosphere, including atmospheric circulation patterns and the forces that drive them.

-• Thermodynamics: This includes the study of heat and temperature changes in the atmosphere, as well as the transfer of energy through the Earth's climate system.
+• Thermodynamics: This includes studying heat and temperature changes in the atmosphere and energy transfer through the Earth's climate system.

 • Weather forecasting: Students may learn about the tools and techniques used to measure and forecast weather, including satellite imagery, radar, and computer modeling.